MGW-GH/Hackathon3/documentation/README.md

 ## Future features

-Future planned features added to backlog for next iteration.
+Future planned features added to backlog for next iteration include:

-#### Example feature 1 etc

-## Known Bugs

-Known bugs here!
+- Categories of questions
+- Ability for users to add questions to the site once approved
+- Ensure questions already answered wont be repeated for the same user
+- Users can answer 5 daily questions and this cannot be repeated